Onyinye91-ctrl/Web-Practice/README.md

 # Web-Practice
-- Practicing my skill in html, css and Js.
+- Practicing my skill in html and css